 Applicable Nasdaq Stock Market LLC ("Nasdaq") rules require a majority of a listed company's board of directors to be comprised of independent directors within one year of listing.
 In addition, the Nasdaq rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent and that audit committee members also satisfy independence criteria set forth in Rule 10A-3 under the Exchange Act and that compensation committee members satisfy independence criteria set forth in Rule 10C-1 under the Exchange Act.
 Under applicable Nasdaq rules, a director will only qualify as an "independent director" if, in the opinion of the listed company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the board of directors, or any other board committee, accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries or otherwise be an affiliated person of the listed company or any of its subsidiaries.
-In addition, in affirmatively determining the independence of any director who will serve on a company's compensation committee, Rule 10C-1 under the Exchange Act requires that a company's board of directors must consider all factors specifically relevant to determining whether a director has a relationship to such company which is material to that director's ability to be independent from management in connection with the duties of a compensation committee member, including: the source of compensation to the director, including any consulting, advisory or other compensatory fee paid by such company to the director, and whether the director is affiliated with the company or any of its subsidiaries or affiliates.
+In addition, in affirmatively determining the independence of any director who will serve on a company's compensation committee, Rule 10C-1 under the Exchange Act requires that a company's board of directors must consider all factors specifically relevant to determining whether a director has a relationship to such company which is material to that director's ability to be independent from management in connection with the duties of a compensation committee member, including: the source of compensation to the director, including any consulting, advisory or other compensatory fee paid by such company to the director, and whether the director is aff

 Our Board of Directors has determined that all members of our Board of Directors, except Dr. Gardner, are independent directors, including for purposes of the rules of Nasdaq and the SEC.
 In making such independence determination, our Board of Directors considered the relationships that each non-employee director has with us and all other facts and circumstances that our Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
-In considering the independence of the directors listed above, our Board of Directors considered the association of our directors with the holders of more than 5% of our common stock.
+In considering the independence of the directors listed above, our Board of Directors considered the association of our directors with the holders of more than 5% of our common stock and also considered Ms. Lawton's prior relationship with Magenta as a member of our Board of Directors from May 2017 to February 2018 and as a consultant from February 2018 to her re-appointment to our Board of Directors in December 2020.
 There are no family relationships among any of our directors or executive officers.
-Dr. Gardner is not an independent director under these rules because he is an executive officer of the Company.
+Dr. Gardner is not an independent director under these rules because he is an executive officer of Magenta.